 If she’s not inciting arguments between us, she’s picking a fight with either of us and asking the other to take sides.

 Can’t live with her; can’t kill her.
 Kidding.
-I get that she’s lonely, and I get that we’re her family, but how much is too much, and when can I say enough is enough?
+I get that she’s lonely, and I get that we’re family, but how much is too much, and when can I say enough is enough?

 Dear Can’t Kill Her:

-When you’re asking how much is too much, and when you’re allowed to shout “Uncle,” it’s past time to draw boundaries.
+When you’re asking how much is too much, it’s time to draw boundaries.
 Not that it will be easy, but it is doable.

-I’d start with an off-the-record conversation alone with your partner.
-It’s their mother, so be as conciliatory to that point as you must, while making it clear that the adage, “That’s just how she is” won’t cut it any more.
+Start with an off-the-record conversation alone with your partner.
+It’s their mother, so be as conciliatory to that point as you must, while making it clear that the adage, “That’s just how she is,” won’t cut it any more.

 If you’re not on the same page yet, get there first.
 It’s crucial that you present a united front, so decide together what will be acceptable and won’t before you discuss an approach.